kazuyabr/widget-gamersclub/README.md

 # widget-gamersclub

 This widget has been developed to Gamers Club using [create-react-app](https://github.com/facebook/create-react-app).

 Follow the instructions bellow to setup and run the application.

 And please, feel free to contact me for any question :metal:

+First of all(after download the app, of course :unamused:), you need to install [NPM](https://www.npmjs.com/get-npm), but I recommend you to install [Node](https://nodejs.org/en/download/) instead (Node.js contains NPM by default).

+After this, go to app folder (root) and execute the command **npm install** (to install all project dependencies).

 ## Available Scripts